-Tidying up Docker Containers and Images using the command line
+Tidying up Docker Containers and Images using CLI

 Over time I have accumulated a lot of Docker containers and images.
 Just like virtual machines (VMs), I tend to keep the containers in stopped mode till I need them running.
 This ensures my laptop RAM isn't being used up when I don't need it to.